Firefox Focus

-Firefox Focus is a free and open-source privacy-focused mobile browser based on Firefox from Mozilla, available for Android and iOS smartphones and tablets.
-Firefox Focus was initially a tracker-blocking application for mobile iOS devices, released in December 2015.
-It was developed into a minimalistic web browser shortly afterwards.
-However, it can still work solely as a tracking-blocker in the background of the Safari browser on Apple devices.
+Firefox Focus is a free and open-source privacy-focused mobile browser by Mozilla, based on Firefox.
+It is available for Android and iOS smartphones and tablets.
+Its predecessor, Focus by Firefox, was released in December 2015 as a tracker-blocking application which worked only in conjunction with the Safari mobile browser on iOS.
+It was developed into a minimalist web browser in 2016 but retained this background blocking functionality.